Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The new Polaroid instant film cameras are essentially point-and-shoot cameras that incorporate instant prints.
 All the models come with autofocus and a selfie mode.
 You’ll also get a rechargeable battery that can last up to two months between charges depending on the model.
 And you’ll like the “accurate flash,” a feature that the brand claims allows the built-in flash to automatically adjust to light conditions so that you get better images in low-light settings.

 However, the more premium offerings incorporate additional options such as manual controls, the ability to adjust aperture, and even a tripod mode.
 And thanks to the accompanying Polaroid mobile app — which works with both Apple and Android devices — you can control camera settings remotely.
-This even includes toggling between camera modes, a remote shutter trigger, and a selfie timer.
+This even includes toggling between camera modes, a remote shutter trigger, and a selfie timer, which means you’ll need a great selfie light to capture it perfectly.

 Unlike professional-oriented cameras such as DSLRs and mirrorless models, Polaroid’s digital camera offerings don’t list what’s known as a shutter actuation.
 This figure represents how many times you can trigger the shutter — or how many pictures you can take — before physical failure could potentially damage it and make it inoperable.